List of Rehabs in Utah

 Paying for Treatment with Medicaid in Utah

 Utah has seen a decline in the number of uninsured residents, which correlates with the enactment of the Affordable Care Act.
-This only occurred in 2020 as Utah has not embraced Medicaid as they refused federal funding to expand Medicaid coverage.
-Since 2020, there has been a 30% increase in the number of individuals enrolled in Utah’s Medicaid program.
-With 188 drug rehabilitation programs accepting Medicaid in Utah, it would appear that there are many options for treatment.
+This only occurred in 2020 as Utah had refused federal funding to expand Medicaid coverage before then.
+As of May 2021, they were over 400,000 people insured by Medicaid in Utah.
+With multiple drug rehabilitation programs accepting Medicaid in Utah, it would appear that there are many options for treatment.
 However, the number of drug and alcohol users is so elevated that many of these programs have a waitlist to enroll.

 Another option for paying for drug and alcohol rehab is private health insurance.
 This includes some of the larger name companies which may allow you to receive treatment at a program that is out of network for your insurance provider.
 These insurance companies tend to work with drug rehab programs of higher quality; therefore if you have private health insurance, you may have access to better forms of care.
 Patients should expect some out-of-pocket expenses, though your insurance provider should be able to inform you of what those costs will be and what programs are covered.

-According to Utah’s health marketplace the following insurers are available in Utah:
+According to the Utah Health Insurance Marketplace Guide 2023, the following insurers are available in Utah:

 - BridgeSpan